GPS Tracking System Overview: Complete Guide to GPS Technology Components and Architecture

 Performance and Accuracy

 GPS tracking accuracy depends on satellite visibility, signal quality, and environmental factors.
-Modern systems achieve 3-5 meter accuracy under optimal conditions with performance optimization through advanced signal processing and correction algorithms.
+Modern systems achieve 3-5 meter accuracy under ideal conditions with performance optimization through advanced signal processing and correction system.

 Accuracy Standards